Personal, Commercial, Extended

 There’s a reason Kodachrome doesn’t show up often in preset makers’ portfolios – it’s really, really hard to get right.
 The fact it’s no longer possible to process it means a lot of the usual methods for making film styles simply can’t be done, it’s more of an art than a science.
 There’s not really been any accurate emulation that I’ve come across (though I hope this pack is a step in the right direction), but the real deal was developed for the last time in 2013, and it’s highly likely that’s all we’ll ever get.

-To keep things simple I’ve put the main presets in two folders – Clean and Grain.
+To keep things simple we’ve put the main presets in two folders – Clean and Grain.
 Exactly the same presets in both, the only difference is the grain versions have simulated film grain and softness, and the clean ones – unsurprisingly – don’t.

 1A) K25 – Modern A fairly subtle shift in colour and contrast, reminiscent of a scanned slide from the last two decades.
 Warm, rich reds and a slight shift in the greens, with a subtle lift in the blacks.